ABORANTH: THE CARD GAME

 Second, it seemed like a perfect combination of our natural capacities and interests; while we both have an interest in gaming, Giancarlo truly has more of an affinity for the subject and has already incorporated gaming culture, design, and tropes within his work, where I have a love for branding design, character design, and illustration, especially illustrations of my closest friends, as the project will later prove to allow.

-We decided that it was better to divide work amongst ourselves based on our strengths, with Giancarlo working on the typographical and compositional aspects of the game and I working on the visual assets, both logo and character-based.
+We decided it was better to divide work amongst ourselves based on our strengths, with Giancarlo working on the typographical and compositional aspects of the game and I working on the logo and character-based visual assets.

 We wanted Aboranth to be as wholly original and as possible and personal.
 I suggested that we model these characters after ourselves and our friends here at Purchase College, which would help simplify the character design process for me and make it fun for us to see our friends showcased in our project.